SebaBS/BinaryTree/README.md

 ## Description

-Application to present users from database using BinaryTree structure.
+Application to "show" users from database using BinaryTree structure.

 ## Installation